 In Belgium, a special approval process for digital health applications has been established alongside Germany and France.
+In Austria, too, efforts to integrate DiGA into regular health care have been growing stronger since 2020.
 With a view to the two pioneering countries, the great potential for patient-centered medical care was identified and a special approval pathway was therefore created: the mHealth pyramid.
 This is intended to give the Belgian population access to quality-tested and effective digital health applications.

 In this article, we take a detailed look at the steps of the approval process and you will learn which requirements need to be observed in order to successfully introduce reimbursable digital health applications in Belgium.